 About This Journal

-Our editing process shows great respect to the author’s voice and expertise and therefore emphasizes minimal textual and structural edits.
-The Review’s primary focuses are to ensure every claim in a piece is fully and accurately supported, and to assess citations for their currency, accuracy, and conformance to Bluebook rules.
+Our editing process shows great respect to the author’s voice and expertise and therefore emphasizes minimal textual and structural edits, while maximizing clarity.
+The Law Review’s primary focuses are to ensure every claim in a piece is fully and accurately supported, and to assess citations for their currency, accuracy, and conformance to Bluebook rules.
 Authors are provided with an Executive Editor to regularly report on the progress of a given article and provide particularized feedback.

-To request a subscription, please contact Daniel M. Schwartz at email@example.com.
+To request a subscription, please contact the Editorial Board at email@example.com.

 The University of New Hampshire Law Review accepts submissions year-round.
 While we prefer to receive submissions electronically, we also accept hard copy submissions.

-For hard copy submissions, please address your correspondence to:University of New Hampshire School of Law
+For hard copy submissions, please address your correspondence to:University of New Hampshire Franklin Pierce School of Law

 ATTN: UNH Law Review